xmtp/xmtp-js/src/crypto/README.md

 - sanity checking to avoid common mistakes
 - wiping of sensitive material
 - decoded keys/messages have Buffers instead of Uint8Arrays; problem?
+- the private key bundles are encrypted using a wallet signature; needs cryptographic review
+- the X3DH handshake substitutes sender's pre-key for sender's ephemeral key; needs cryptographic review
+- the X3DH handshake drops the one-time keys; needs cryptographic review